This page highlights key harms and misunderstandings about giving live animals as gifts for hunger relief.

 Donate to our Plants-4-Hunger program that provides a compassionate alternative.

-We send 100% to groups feeding people in need without sacrificing animals.
+We send 100% to groups feeding people in need, while protecting animals and the environment.

 Introduction & Summary